 With the dome in place, Carlo Maderno inherited the project in 1605.
 He designed the monumental facade and lengthened the nave towards the piazza.

-Between October and late May, free English-language tours of the basilica are run by seminarians from the Pontifical North American College.
-These generally start at 2.15pm Monday through Friday, leaving from the Centro Servizi Pellegrini e Turisti.
+Free two-hour, English-language tours of the basilica are run by seminarians from the Pontifical North American College between October and May.
+These generally start at 2.15pm Wednesday, Thursday and Friday, leaving from the Centro Servizi Pellegrini e Turisti (no tickets necessary; check www.pnac.org for details).

 Built between 1608 and 1612, Carlo Maderno’s immense facade is 48m high and 115m wide.
 Eight 27m-high columns support the upper attic on which 13 statues stand representing Christ the Redeemer, St John the Baptist and the 11 apostles.
 The central balcony is known as the Loggia della Benedizione, and it’s from here that the pope delivers his Urbi et Orbi blessing at Christmas and Easter.

-Nearby, a red floor disk marks the spot where Charlemagne and later Holy Roman Emperors were crowned by the pope.
+Nearby, a red floor disc marks the spot where Charlemagne and later Holy Roman Emperors were crowned by the pope.

 Dominating the centre of the basilica is Bernini's famous baldachin.
 Supported by four spiral columns and made with bronze taken from the Pantheon, it stands over the high altar, which itself sits on the site of St Peter's grave.
 The pope is the only priest permitted to serve at the altar.